French Candidates Court Suburban Youth Vote

-Mr. BRUNO LE FAURESTRI (CEO, Radio Generation): One year it ago, it was okay.
-Burned car on the TV, it was like a map of car burning.
+BRUNO LE FAURESTRI: One year ago it was okay. burning car on TV, it was like a map of car burning.
 And we said, no. This is the end.
 We want to have a map of citizenship.

 BEARDSLEY: Generation FM has been playing a lot of the rap artist Diam's lately.
 Diam's was one of the first artists to encourage young people to empower themselves after the riots.
 Her latest album includes a leaflet on how to register to vote, and the hit song, "Ma France A Moi."
 Diam's contrasts her France growing up as a second-generation immigrant with a traditional France.

-BEARDSLEY: Just off the beltway south of Paris lies the largely immigrant-populated suburb of le Val d'Oise, where Diam's grew up.
+BEARDSLEY: Just off the beltway south of Paris lies the largely immigrant- populated suburb of Les Ulis, where Diam's grew up.
 Here, concrete block apartment towers used to house workers for surrounding industries.
 Now most of those jobs are gone.
-Today, le Val d'Oise has nine percent unemployment and 2,000 new voters.
+Today, Les Ulis has 9 percent unemployment and 2,000 new voters.
 About one-third of them are young people.

 BEARDSLEY: Twenty-five year old Six Monzas, who was born in France but whose parents are from the Congo, says no one in his family has ever voted.

-Mr. MONZAS: (Through translator) I have never felt represented in France -ever.
+MONZAS: (Through translator) I have never felt represented in France - ever.
 We have always felt cast aside.
 So now I'm voting for the first time.
 And I think that this will be the first time that people like me will really feel French, because we've always struggled with that question.

 BEARDSLEY: The recent political activism in immigrant neighborhoods means that this time around, presidential candidates are taking the suburbs and their problems seriously.
 Even far-right candidate Jean-Marie Le Pen, long considered a racist, has featured men and women of North African origin on his campaign posters.
 Band member Dierun Monzas(ph) says Le Pen making it to the runoff in the 2002 presidential election and the recent riots made a lot of young people realize they could no longer stand on the outside looking in.

-BEARDSLEY: For NPR News, I'm Eleanor Beardsley in le Val d'Oise, France.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Les Ulis, France.